14 Nov 22

-– Initiated RECONNECT, a confirmatory pivotal Phase 3 trial of Zygel™ in patients with Fragile X Syndrome (FXS); topline results expected second-half 2023 –
+Enrollment continues in RECONNECT, a confirmatory pivotal Phase 3 trial of Zygel™ in patients with Fragile X syndrome (FXS); topline results expected second-half 2023

-Devon, PA November 15, 2021 — Zynerba Pharmaceuticals, Inc. (Nasdaq: ZYNE), the leader in innovative pharmaceutically-produced transdermal cannabinoid therapies for rare and near-rare neuropsychiatric disorders, today reported financial results for the third quarter ended September 30, 2021, and provided an overview of recent operational highlights and a pipeline update.
+Devon, PA, Novemer 14, 2022 — Zynerba Pharmaceuticals, Inc. (Nasdaq: ZYNE), the leader in innovative pharmaceutically-produced transdermal cannabinoid therapies for orphan neuropsychiatric disorders, today reported financial results for the third quarter ended September 30, 2022, and provided an overview of recent operational highlights and a pipeline update.

-“We remain focused on enrolling patients into our confirmatory pivotal Phase 3 RECONNECT trial in children and adolescents with Fragile X Syndrome,” said Armando Anido, Chairman and Chief Executive Officer of Zynerba.
-“If the results from RECONNECT are positive, Zygel has the potential to become the first FDA approved treatment option for the significant unmet medical need that affects FXS patients and their families.”
+“Enrollment in our confirmatory pivotal Phase 3 RECONNECT trial continues, and we expect topline results in the second half of 2023,” said Armando Anido, Chairman and Chief Executive Officer of Zynerba.
+“With a cash runway into the first quarter of 2024, we remain well-positioned on achieving our goal of bringing Zygel to market as the first FDA approved treatment option for the significant unmet medical need that affects FXS patients and their families.”

 Zygel in Fragile X Syndrome (FXS)